Criteria and conditions

 The law prescribes that the family reunification procedure must be completed as soon as possible, not exceeding 9 months from the date the application was made.
 If further checks are required, the 9-month period may be extended by up to 6 months.[22]

-Timișoara: The average duration of the procedure was a maximum of six months and three more months until the family member arrives in Romania, according to the director of IGI-DAI.
-AIDRom also stated that the procedure takes 5-6 months until the decision is communicated and 9 months – from the date of submission until the family member’s arrival in Romania.[23]
+Timișoara: The average duration of the procedure was seven months, according to the director of IGI-DAI.
+AIDRom also stated that the procedure takes five to six months until the decision is communicated and 9 months – from the date of submission until the family member’s arrival in Romania.[26]

-Şomcuta Mare: According to LADO/ASSOC the average duration of the family reunification procedure is 90 days, the time frame prescribed by the law and family members arrive between 4 and 7 months later.[24]
+Şomcuta Mare: According to LADO/ASSOC the average duration of the family reunification procedure is 90 days, and some family members arrive in three months others six months later, depending on the country of origin and diplomatic relations between the countries.[27]
+The director is not aware of the duration of the procedure.

 Bucharest: IOM Romania reported that the length of family reunification procedure varies depending on the complexity of the case and is between 6 and 9 months from the date of submission of the application.
 Regarding the arrival of the family member in Romania, the period is at least one month from the date of communication of the decision.[25]